Skip to main content

 • “While the online community is still growing, the multiplayer offering adds meaningful value and long-term replayability, especially for fans eager to test their skills against others or enjoy the soundtrack with a friend.”

-• “This issue has made me not really want to bother trying to improve my scores too much at the moment, which is a problem since improving your scores is a big part of the replayability.”
+• “This issue has made me not really want to bother trying to improve my scores too much at the moment which is an issue since improving your scores is a big part of the replayability.”

 • “Yet, that increased challenge and depth also helps to make a game that is relatively short with only 18 tracks a bit more replayable.”